stoplightio/elements/docs/getting-started/elements/angular.md

 ></elements-api>
 ```

-Notice we added a `basePath` to our API component.
-We'll also want to add a route for the `/api-reference` path in our `app-routing.module.ts` file.
-It's important that we also add a catch-all route `**`, so we can deep link to paths in our API reference docs.
+Notice `basePath` in the API component.
+Add a route for the `/api-reference` path in the `app-routing.module.ts` file.
+It's important to add a catch-all route `**` so you can deep link to paths in the API reference docs.

 Your routing file should end up looking like this: